grytafey/Eviction-Fighter-QnA/README.md

 Add Answer

 Different scenarios -
-- Question with multiple answers:
+* Question with multiple answers:
--- Examples:
+  - Examples:
----What is the reason for the eviction?
+    - Grounds
 - Element with no children - answer to question provides Explanation and Instructions -- Examples:
 --- LatePayAllowed